NaomiProject/naomi-website/about/contributing.md

 Issue | Where to report
 ------|----------------
-Problems and feature requests for Naomi plugins | [Naomi-Plugins](https://github.com/projectnaomi/naomi-plugins/issues) Issues related to the runtime environment, IDE and packaging | [Naomi-Distro](https://github.com/projectnaomi/naomi-distro/issues)
-Issues related to the core Naomi instance | [Naomi](https://github.com/projectnaomi/naomi/issues)
+Problems and feature requests for Naomi plugins | [Naomi-Plugins](https://github.com/naomiproject/naomi-plugins/issues) Issues related to the core Naomi instance | [Naomi](https://github.com/naomiproject/naomi/issues)

 But do not worry - if you are not clear, which category your issue belongs to - we will redirect you, if necessary.